01-edu/public/subjects/piglatin.en.md

 If the word has no vowels the program should print "No vowels".

-If the number of arguments is different from one, the program prints a newline ("`\n`").
+If the number of arguments is different from one, the program prints nothing.

 ### Usage

 ```console
 student@ubuntu:~/student/test$ go build
 student@ubuntu:~/student/test$ ./piglatin
 student@ubuntu:~/student/test$ ./piglatin pig | cat -e
 igpay$
 student@ubuntu:~/student/test$ ./piglatin Is | cat -e